-Smith is the Director of the Integrated Technology in Architecture Center (ITAC), an interdisciplinary building technology and science center that works to flatten the process and products that lead to sustainable design and construction practice.
+Smith is the Director of the Integrated Technology in Architecture Collaborative (ITAC), an interdisciplinary building technology and science center within the Center for Ecological Design and Planning.
+ITAC researches and develops the process and products that lead to sustainable design and construction practice including offsite construction, timber building, and collaborative delivery.

 - B.Arch, Architecture, University of Arizona